Gauge-theoretic origin of Rydberg quantum spin liquids

-Despite the aforementioned clear theoretical interpretation, experimentally observing such deconfined phases has proven challenging, mostly because directly engineering the toric code is highly non-trivial.
-A recent development has been the proposal that topological QSL can be realized in Rydberg atom arrays~\cite{browaeys2020many,kaufman2021quantum}: in these systems, constraints akin to Gauss laws (or, equivalently, dimer constraints~\cite{lesanovsky2012interacting}) are imposed by means of the phenomenon of Rydberg blockade~\cite{lukin2001dipole,Glaetzle2014,Celi2020,glaetzle2015designing,surace2020lattice,Giudice2022}.
-Recent numerical work has reported signatures of QSLs in a constrained model on the Ruby lattice~\cite{Verresen2021,giudici2022dynamical}: in the following, we will refer to this state as a Rydberg quantum spin liquid (RQSL).
+Recent numerical work has reported signatures of QSLs in a constrained model on the Ruby lattice, both at equilibrium~\cite{Verresen2021} and at the level of diabatic state preparation ~\cite{giudici2022dynamical}: in the following, we will refer to this state as a Rydberg quantum spin liquid (RQSL).
 In a similar model~\cite{Semeghini2021}, strong signatures of deconfinement of a gauge theory have also been observed in experiments, albeit not yet in the ground state.
 Despite these remarkable results, the theoretical origin of such a deconfined phase remains so far unclear.
-While the similarity between the Rydberg blockade and a dimer constraint suggests that the RQSL phase can be understood as a resonant dimer state on the kagome lattice (which is known to be a $\mathbb{Z}_2$ QSL state), this interpretation is challenged by the fact that no QSL phase is found in the dimer-model limit.
+While the similarity between the Rydberg blockade and a dimer constraint suggests that the RQSL phase can be understood as a resonant dimer state on the kagome lattice (which is known to be a $\mathbb{Z}_2$ QSL state \cite{Misguich_2002,Hao_2014}), this interpretation is challenged by the fact that no QSL phase is found in the dimer-model limit.
 In fact, signatures of a QSL are observed only when a moderate density of {\it monomers} is present: if this density is too low or too high the system will be in a crystalline or in a trivial phase, respectively.
 It remains an open question what is the mechanism that can allow for the emergence of topological order in such a small range of densities, with the additional crux that, at odds with gauge-theoretical expectations~\cite{fradkin1979phase,creutz1983quarks}, such a QSL appears in the absence of plaquette terms.